k-barton/komodor/README.md

      (*.Rmd* files, partially implemented.)
 * Syntax checking
 * Code completion (objects, argument names, list items)
-* R object browser (sidebar)
+* R object browser pane
 * Toolbar with commonly used commands
 * R help window
 * R package manager
 * R working directory can be changed from _Places_ pane (in the context menu)

-A socket connection is used to communicate with R. No additional R packages are required, however your R installation needs to have Tcl capability (R: `capabilities("tcltk")`).
+No additional R packages are required, however your R installation needs to have Tcl capability (R: `capabilities("tcltk")`).
 See also _Known issues_ below.